victorgan/victorgan.github.io/_posts/2014-09-19-machine-learning-notes.md

 They both combine many decision trees.
 Boosted trees uses boosting, random forest uses bagging.

+> Different machine learning problems have different characteristics.
+Boosted algorithms in particular are sensitive to overfitting if the data is noisy -- boosting exhibits higher variance (in the sense of the bias-variance tradeoff discussed here: http://en.wikipedia.org/wiki/Sup...), but when it does work, it works well.
+>
+> Random forests, on the other hand, show very low variance, because the ensembles are not built on the residuals the way Gradient-boosted Machines does.
+>
+> In short: you have to try both out on your problem domain; sometimes random forests will match the data's biases better and sometimes GBM will.

+> There is one fundamental difference between the two that may force you to choose Random Forests over Gradient Boosted Machines (GBMs).
+That is, Random Forests can be easily deployed in a distributed fashion due to the fact that they can run in parallel, whereas Gradient Boosted Machines only run trial after trial.
+So, if you are constrained either by the size of the data or the number of trials you want to try, you may have to go with random forests.

 #### What are common classifiers?

 #### Any online plug-n-play ML solutions?